-At the time of this interview, Nipun had just returned from England, where he spoke at the London Business School.
-We met at the Berkeley Buddhist Monastery, which is not far from the simple apartment where he lives with his wife, Guri, one of the original group who volunteered at the homeless shelter.
+Nipun had just returned from England, where he spoke at the London Business School when we met at the Berkeley Buddhist Monastery to talk.
+It's not far from the simple apartment where he lives with his wife, Guri, one of the original group who volunteered at the homeless shelter.
 At Nipun's suggestion, before speaking we meditated for a half hour in the beautiful still space as sunlight streamed through the windows.

 Sitting there quietly, I realized how grateful I felt to have met Nipun, not only because of his own remarkable spirit, but because through him I've seen there are countless young people with a deep wish, in Gandhi's words, to be the change they wish to see.

 Growing up in India and in the city of Gandhi's ashram, did you absorb the Gandhi story?

 Not the Gandhi story as such, but the culture of giving.
 Acts of kindness are almost a part of everyday life there.
 For example, when we celebrate birthdays, I would take chocolates to school and give them to my classmates.
 On occasions of goodness, occasions of happiness, you give to other people.
 You do get some gifts too, but it starts with giving.